humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 February 2008 [Difference in Receptor Usage between Severe Acute Respiratory Syndrome (SARS) Coronavirus and SARS-Like Coronavirus of Bat Origin](https://jvi.asm.org/content/jvi/82/4/1899.full.pdf) by Ren W. et al. (incl.
 Zhengli Shi). the authors modify the S protein of SL-CoV by replacing the RBD with that from the SARS-CoV S to show the hybrid protein was able to use the huACE2 for cell entry.

 21st April 2010 [Angiotensin-converting enzyme 2 (ACE2) proteins of different bat species confer variable susceptibility to SARS-CoV entry](https://pubmed.ncbi.nlm.nih.gov/20567988/) by Hou, Y. et al. (incl Zhengli Shi).
-The authors undertook chimeric ACE2 construction, conbining "the N-terminal region of bat ACE2 with the C-terminal portion of human ACE2"
+The authors undertook chimeric ACE2 construction, combining "the N-terminal region of bat ACE2 with the C-terminal portion of human ACE2"

 April 2013 [Structural Analysis of the Evolutionary Origins of Influenza Virus Hemagglutinin and Other Viral Lectins](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624229/pdf/zjv4118.pdf) by Chen, L. and Li, F. The authors propose that "viral lectins originated from an ancient host lectin and have since diverged in their sugar-binding mechanisms" and "viral lectins need to hide their sugar-binding sites from host immune attacks."